PoisotLab/ms_network_prediction/manuscript.md

 for each species based on co-occurrence, (ii) use these features to train a neural network to predict interactions, and (iii) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
-The entire analysis is presented in @fig:example, and the code to reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].
+The outputs of the analysis are presented in @fig:example, and the code to reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].

 We first aggregate all interactions into a cooccurrence matrix $C$ which represents whether a given pair of species $(i,j)$ was observed coexisting